Phixyn/react-todo-app/README.md

 # React To-Do App

-A simple to-do list React application.
+A simple to-do list application to demonstrate my React knowledge.

-## Available Scripts
+Front-end project only, no backend or database storage.

-In the project directory, you can run:
+## Serving

-### `yarn start`
+Run `npm start` from the project directory to run in development mode.

-Runs the app in the development mode.
+The application is served at [http://localhost:3000](http://localhost:3000) by default.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+## Building

-### `yarn test`
+Run `npm build` to build the static assets for external or local hosting.
+The files will be located inside the `build` folder by default.

-Launches the test runner in the interactive watch mode.
+This correctly bundles React in production mode and optimizes the build for best performance.

-### `yarn build`
+## Usage

-Builds the app for production to the `build` folder.
+TODO

-It correctly bundles React in production mode and optimizes the build for the best performance.
+**Note:** Tasks are not stored anywhere.
+If the page is refreshed or closed, all tasks will be gone.

-The build is minified and the filenames include the hashes.
+## License

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+**MIT License**.
+For more information see [LICENSE](https://github.com/Phixyn/react-todo-app/blob/master/LICENSE).